 - Double-check to make sure our generator is ready to go with plenty of extension cords.
 One of my husband’s many careers is that of a Master Electrician, and last night when I asked him if we had enough extension cords, without hesitation he said, “Oh, yeah.”
 I should have known.
-The 3 major appliances I want to have powered up no matter what are the refrigerator, our big, upright freezer loaded with a couple hundred pounds of meat from Savory Butcher, and the wall air conditioning unit in our bedroom.
-We could exist for quite a long time with those 3 appliances running.
-The solar panels will take care of smaller devices.
+The three major appliances I want to have powered up no matter what are the refrigerator, our big, upright freezer loaded with a couple of hundred pounds of meat, and the wall air conditioning unit in our bedroom.
+We could exist for quite a long time with those three appliances running.
+The solar panels take care of smaller devices.

 - I’ve filled about half a dozen gallon-size Ziploc bags with water, and once they’re frozen, I’ll slip them into small nooks and crannies in the freezer.
-This will help keep the freezer’s temperature cold just in case the generator fails (please, God, don’t let that happen!), and if we need ice to see us through some particularly hot days, we’ll have those as an extra resource.
+This helps keep the freezer’s temperature cold just in case the generator fails (please, God, don’t let that happen!)
+Plus, if we need ice to see us through some particularly hot days, we’ll have those as an extra resource.

-- My washer and dryer are running right now to make sure everything we wear is freshly clean, and doing laundry in a power outage and/or a post-hurricane clean-up won’t be a concern for at least a week or more.
-When you have advance warning of some sort of crisis, take action so you face that event with a clean slate, so to speak.
-If you have meals cooked ahead of time, clean laundry, the house vacuumed, and you take care of any other chores requiring electricity, your life will be so much better and easier if the worst happens.
+- My washer and dryer are running right now to make sure everything we wear is freshly clean.
+Doing laundry in a power outage and/or a post-hurricane clean-up won’t be a concern for at least a week or more.

-- Later today and then tomorrow, I’ll be cooking several meals to keep on hand, so meal prep will be the least of our concerns, regardless of what happens.
+- Later today and then tomorrow, I’ll be cooking several meals to keep on hand.
+I want meal prep to be the least of our concerns, regardless of what happens.

 - I’ll be running the dishwasher and washing pots and pans immediately after use for the same reason.
-In a crisis, the best plan will be the simplest one, and freedom from any chores that typically require appliances and, especially, hot water, is a priority.
+In a crisis, the best plan will be the simplest one.
+Therefore, freedom from any chores that typically require appliances and, especially, hot water, is a priority.